 10.4 Any attempted use of a personalised Leap Card by a person not entitled to use that card may result in the confiscation of the Leap Card and may result in the Leap Card customer being charged the appropriate standard fare in respect of the improper use (as determined by the relevant Transport Operator) and you may not be entitled to receive a refund of any Travel Credit.
 If your Leap Card is confiscated please refer to the relevant Transport Operator.

-11.1 In order to purchase a Leap Card Online, apply for a personalised Leap Card, and/or to register a Leap Card the customer will be required to provide personal data (as defined in the Data Protection Acts 1988 and 2003).
-The application process includes a data protection notice requiring the applicant’s consent to the use of this data in accordance with these data protection terms and conditions and the www.leapcard.ie Privacy Statement.
+11.1 In order to purchase a Leap Card Online, apply for a personalised Leap Card, and/or to register a Leap Card the customer will be required to provide personal information.
+If you use these Services, you agree to the collection, use and sharing of your personal information in accordance with the Leap Privacy notice.

 12. Administration Fees